 10. Dine at any of the 35 Solvang CA Restaurants

-Take a break from everything Danish.
-In Solvang, you can also enjoy other cuisines with 30+ Solvang Restaurants to choose from.
+Take a break from everything Danish by also enjoying other cuisines with 30+ Solvang Restaurants to choose from.

 Enjoy Italian, American, Japanese, Vietnamese, Irish, and plenty of other restaurants while visiting California’s Danish Village.

 For dinner in Solvang, we dined at Chomp Burgers, Fries, and Shakes located beside the Little Mermaid Fountain.
 The food was delicious and the portion was huge.
 They specialize in burgers and shakes which the kids enjoyed while the hubby and I tried other things on the menu which were really good as well.
 I really enjoyed my crab cake salad while the hubby had nachos.

 My favorite store in town was the Copenhagen House.
 They sell contemporary designs of drinkware, gifts, LEGOs, jewelry, etc. all designed in Denmark as well as the classic Danish clogs.

 And while you can find a giant clog in front of the Solvang Shoe store, this is an even bigger clog.

 The Copenhagen House was once the Santa Ynez Valley bank established in 1919 by Danish immigrants.
 The exterior of the building was kept in respect to the architectural tradition of Solvang but the interior features Danish design in furnishing and flooring inspired by the Copenhagen Airport.

 In one of the rooms is an 800 pound and 10-foot tall statue carved out of American cedar wood of the Danish mythical hero – HOLGER DANSKE.
 It has been said, that this particular Holger Danske in Solvang will wake up and come to the rescue if the “Danishness of Solvang ever gets in trouble”.